 Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 The Australian Government sets a minimum standard for maternity and parental leave through the National Employment Standards (NES).
-This legislation sets out the minimum entitlements for parents who qualify for parental leave.You may qualify for additional benefits and maternity entitlements dependingon what your employer offers and if your job is covered under a specific Award or Workplace Agreement.
-Below we have answered the most common questions parents have about maternity leave entitlements.
+This legislation sets out the minimum entitlements for parents who qualify for parental leave.You may qualify for additional benefits and entitlements from your employer and if your job is covered under a specific Award or Workplace Agreement.
+Below we have answered the most common questions parents have about maternity and parental leave entitlements.

-You can take up to 12 months unpaid parental leave to care for your new baby.
+Employees can take up to 12 months unpaid parental leave to care for your new baby.
 This leave will be reduced if you take any special maternity leave before your baby is born.
 You can also request an additional 12 months of leave.

 Parents can split the parental leave - so that each parent takes some time off to care their new baby.
 If both parents are working parents, they may take unpaid parental leave at the same time called 'concurrent leave' for up to 8 weeks.